Azure/aks-baseline-automation/docs/app-azurevote-helmruncmd.md

 ## Sample info

-This sample is a GitHub Reusable Workflow, as an asset in a public repository it can be targetted directly or simply copied into your own repo.
+This sample is a GitHub Reusable Workflow, as an asset in a public repository it can be targeted directly or simply copied into your own repo.

 The Azure Credentials required are that of OpenID Connect (OIDC) based Federated Identity Credentials, please see [here](/docs/oidc-federated-credentials.md) for more information.